petedermott/roleplaying-characters/jakara.md

 2. In a church or with a member of the clergy
 3. In the dark

+## How Jakara feels about...

+### Heyton Aldalayne
+Nervous, big boss man is scary.
+Feels like she is a little bit of an imposter in the guild, even though he has always been polite she is never at ease when in his presence.

+### Skallaban Trazandi
+Pretty happy and a touch melancholy.
+He is the wise old grandpa she never had

+### Inisha Arklow
+A combination of awe and distaste.
+She reminds Jakara of her mother but she cannot deny the mage's skill.

+### Marridon Geltair
+Fear and distrust.
+She hates the clergy and anything remotely religous, she fears he may snatch her away again, will not like to be in the same room as him.

+### Erris Banstrom
+Neutral.
+She seems nice enough but they don't often run in the same circles, Erris seems a little stuck up?

+### Fabin Meer
+Jovial.
+He's fun to be around but no leader, best taken in small doses

+### Nylanda Spayle
+OMG BFF LOL, she's so smart and nice and clever and Jakara will.not.leave.her.alone.

+### Delly Astaquin-Serron
+Annoying but heart in the right place, she needs to learn to let things go sometimes.

+### Old Koll
+He seems pretty smart but a bit of a bull-shitter, doesn't really believe anything he says.

+### Albin Hett
+Shy and nervous - she has a bit of a crush on him.

+### Jixett
+Sad about his story and he's a bit creepy and weird but he makes some damn fine clothes, maybe he could make me something?

 ## Additional points
 - Cannot drink regular water, only salt water (a weird quirk of staying in the plane for so long) dislikes alcohol for what it did to her mother
 - Prone to temper tantrums when not getting her own way